gabivaleriano/defend-prognosis/README.md

 # defend-prognosis

 Generate and explain machine learning models to predict severity in COVID-19.
-This repository contains two .csv files and six Jupyter notebooks:
+This repository contains two .csv files and six notebooks:

 ## notebooks